 - unpredictable time for migration safaris in Serengeti

-Late September and October are the least desirable months to see the great migration in the Serengeti National Park.
+Late September and October are the least desirable months to see the Great Migration in the Serengeti National Park.
 In early September you might catch the last of the herds crossing the Mara River.
 As they move from Tanzania to Kenya.
 But, this isn't always the case.
-As a general rule, it is better to visit the Masai Mara in September and October to see the great migration.
+As a general rule, it is better to visit the Masai Mara in September and October to see the Wildebeest Great Migration.

 By November the herds are returning to northern Serengeti from the Masai Mara in Kenya.
 They usually linger in north-eastern Serengeti and migrate further south in December.